 Just because you share a server with someone doesn’t mean you have to listen to them.
 Discord includes all the social media-style features that let you determine how you interact with people.
 Right-clicking a person’s name on the server list prompts a drop-down with a number of options, such as sending a private message, adding the person to your friend list, initiating a voice call, and muting or blocking them.
 You can even adjust another user’s volume on your end if they’re too loud.
 Muting a user means you don’t hear their voice in a voice chat, but they can still hear you.
 Blocking someone prevents you from seeing their text messages; however, you will still hear them if you’re both in the same voice chat.

 When you’re an admin on a server — either because you created it or because the admin of a server you’re on gave you that power — you have even more control over undesirable people hanging around.
-Right-clicking names includes the ability to deafen users so they can’t hear anything from other users, or to ban them from a server outright.
+Right-clicking names includes the ability to deafen users so they can’t hear anything from other users or banning them from a server outright.

-Once you or someone is streaming through Go Live, you will see an indicator next to their name in the voice chat showing that they are live, at which point you can click the Join Stream to start watching.
+Once you or someone is streaming through Go Live, you will see an indicator next to their name in the voice chat showing that they are live, at which point you can click Join stream to start watching.
 Discord allows people to stream in 720p at 30 frames per second, 1080p at 60 fps, and 4K at 60 fps — your quality option depends on the type of Discord account you have (a regular free account, Nitro Classic, or Nitro, respectively).

 Every Nitro user is granted two boosts by default (though you can always purchase more), which they can use on any server they are in.
-Boosts are helpful to servers because as previously mentioned they unlock functionality for everyone in the server, therefore allowing server owners to offer an even better experience.
+Boosts are helpful to servers because, as previously mentioned, they unlock functionality for everyone in the server, therefore allowing server owners to offer an even better experience.
 Features that can be unlocked include more emote slots for the server, better audio quality for voice chat, the ability to customize your server with animated server icons and other graphics, a custom vanity URL to share with people, and much more.
-If you’re interested in learning more about server boosts, Discord has written a support article explaining all the details such as how many boosts you need to unlock the three different levels and what functionality is unlocked at each level.
+If you’re interested in learning more about server boosts, Discord has written a support article explaining all the details, such as how many boosts you need to unlock the three different levels and what functionality you can unlock at each level.

 Where do you get Discord?